aigul-ermak/vending-machine-test-assignment/README.md

 ### Sequence Diagram
 ![Sequence Diagram](assets/vending-machine-seq-d.png)

-## Contributing

-1. Follow existing code style and patterns
-2. Add tests for new functionality
-3. Update documentation for significant changes
-4. Ensure all tests pass before submitting

 ## License

 This project is part of a technical assessment and is intended for evaluation purposes.